-It has been three months since my book came out in paperback, the last big milestone in the publishing journey.
+It has been awhile since my book came out in paperback, the last big milestone in the publishing journey.
 Man!
 What a ride.
-I wanted to write and blog and share every emotion I experienced as I finally saw my goals come into fruition after being – BUT I COULDN’T. I had nothing to say for a while, and I think that is ok.
+I wanted to write and blog and share every emotion I experienced as I finally saw my goals come into fruition – BUT I COULDN’T. I had nothing to say for a while, and I think that is ok.
 I think I needed it.

 Honestly, finally being completely vulnerable with your art and words and stories and books is terrifying.
 It just is!
 Right after my book was officially out there for the world to read, I wanted to hide in my bed for the rest of my life with my cats.
 Sure, it was a little awesome to see people buying your work and being able to check such a huge dream off your to-do list, but as exciting as that felt it was equally horrifying that people all over the universe were able to read and judge and criticize something you invested so much of your heart and time into.
 There was a good few weeks after it came out when I thought – will I even write again?
 Because at that moment, I didn’t want to.
 Ever again.